aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 # SYNOPSIS

 perl delete\_mri\_upload.pl \[-profile file\] \[-ignore\] \[-backup\_path basename\] \[-protocol\] \[-form\] \[-uploadID list\_of\_uploadIDs\]
-            \[-type list\_of\_scan\_types\] \[-defaced\] \[-nosqlbk\] \[-nofilesbk\]
+            \[-type list\_of\_scan\_types\] \[-defaced\] \[-basename fileBaseName\] \[-nosqlbk\] \[-nofilesbk\]

 Available options are:

 \-profile               : name of the config file in `../dicom-archive/.loris_mri` (defaults to `prod`).

 \-ignore                : ignore files whose paths exist in the database but do not exist on the file system.
                          Default is to abort if such a file is found, irrespective of whether a backup file will be created by the script (see `-nofilesbk` and `-nosqlbk`).
 If this option is used, a warning is issued and program execution continues.

 \-nofilesbk             : when creating the backup file for the deleted upload(s), do not backup the files produced by
                          the imaging pipeline (default is to backup these files).

 \-backup\_path &lt;path>    : specify the path of the backup file, which by default contains a copy of everything that the
                          script will delete, both on the file system and in the database (but see `-nofilesbk` and `-nosqlbk`).
 The extension `.tar.gz` will be added to this base name to build the name of the final backup file.
 If a file with this resulting name already exists, an error message is shown and the script will abort.
 Note that `path` can be an absolute path or a path relative to the current directory.
 A backup file is always created unless options `-nofilesbk` and `-nosqlbk` are both used.
 By default, the backup file name is `imaging_upload_backup.tar.gz` and is written in the current directory.
 Option `-backup_path` cannot be used if `-nofilesbk` and `-nosqlbk` are also used.

+\-basename fileBaseName : basename of the file to delete.
+The file is assumed to either exist in table `files` or table
+                         `parameter_files`.
+This option should be used when targeting a specific (unique) file for deletion.
+                         Note that the file will be deleted from both the database and the filesystem.
+This optin cannot be used with options `-defaced` and `-form`.

 \-uploadID              : comma-separated list of upload IDs (found in table `mri_upload`) to delete.
 The program will
                          abort if the list contains an upload ID that does not exist.
 Also, all upload IDs must have the same `tarchive` ID (which can be `NULL`).

 \-protocol              : delete the imaging protocol(s) in table `mri_processing_protocol` associated to either the
                          upload(s) specified via the `-uploadID` option or any file that was produced using this (these) upload(s).
 Let F be the set of files directly or indirectly associated to the upload(s) to delete.
                          This option must be used if there is at least one record in `mri_processing_protocol` that is tied only to files in F. Protocols that are tied to files not in F are never deleted.
 If the files in F do not have a protocol associated to them, the switch is ignored if used.

 \-form                  : delete the entries in `mri_parameter_form` associated to the upload(s) passed on
                          the command line, if any (default is NOT to delete them).

 \-type                  : comma-separated list of scan type names to delete.
 All the names must exist in table `mri_scan_type` or
                          the script will issue an error.
 This option cannot be used in conjunction with `-defaced`.

 \-defaced               : fetch the scan types listed in config setting `modalities_to_delete` and perform a deletion of these scan
                          types as if their names were used with option `-type`.
 Once all deletions are done, set the `SourceFileID` and `TarchiveSource` of all the defaced files in table &lt;files> to `NULL` and to the tarchive ID of the upload(s) whose arguments were passed to `-uploadID`, respectively.

 \-nosqlbk               : when creating the backup file, do not add to it an SQL file that contains the statements used to restore
                          the database to the state it had before the script was invoked.
 Adding this file, wich will be named `imaging_upload_restore.sql`, to the backup file is the default behaviour.

 # DESCRIPTION

 This program deletes an imaging upload or specific parts of it from the database and the file system.
-There are three possible ways in which this script can be used:
+There are four possible ways in which this script can be used:

 1\.
 Delete everything that is associated to the upload ID(s).
 Basically, for uploads on which the MRI pipeline was